cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

    pages to file pages.
 Not only may this be less efficient, as we have a smaller pool of pages to select from for reclaim, but it may also contribute to getting into this high contention state in the first place.
+4. The swapper on kernels before 4.0 has a lot of pitfalls, and has contributed to a lot of people's negative perceptions about swap due to its overeagerness to swap out pages.
+On kernels >4.0, the situation is significantly better.
+5. On SSDs, swapping out anonymous pages and reclaiming file pages are essentially equivalent in terms of performance.
+On older spinning disks, swap reads are slower due to random reads, so a lower `vm.swappiness` setting makes sense there (read on for more about `vm.swappiness`).
+6. Disabling swap doesn't prevent pathological behaviour at near-OOM, although it's true that having swap may prolong it.
+Whether the system global OOM killer is invoked with or without swap, or was invoked sooner or later, the result is the same: you are left with a system in an unpredictable state.
+   Having no swap doesn't avoid this.
+7. You can achieve better swap behaviour under memory pressure and prevent thrashing using `memory.low` and friends in cgroup v2.

 ---